 Blog

-News, events, collections’ stories, collaborators’ experiences and more about how our research projects are being developed
+News, events, collections’ stories, collaborators’ experiences and more about our projects.

 The exhibition aims to showcase the perspectives of people living in this region of South America with one of the highest rates of deforestation in the world.